Three Times Around the Circle

-He was no fool.
-"You'll have to do better than this old man...did you say that you had daughters to throw in with the bargain?"
+He was not intending to be anyone’s fool.
+"You'll have to do better than this old man.
+Did you say you had daughters to throw in with the bargain?"

 The old man fell flat to the ground.
 In his mind's eye was the image of a midwife, minding an infant on an earthen floor.
 A disciple called out, "See how he draws strength from the earth, stranger!"

 "Very good," responded the young man, still in control, even though his heart was pumping wildly.
-"First you hypnotize me, then you shock me...what tricks will follow?"
+"First you hypnotize me, then you shock me.
+What tricks will follow next?"

 The old man approached, smiling, and asked "Do you wish words before you leave?"